Watson Test

 What is a Watson Test?

-The Watson Test (also known as the Scaphoid Shift or Watson Scott Test) is a pivotal tool in clinical examinations.
-It primarily aids in diagnosing the instability of the scapholunate ligament within the wrist.
+The Watson Test is a pivotal tool in clinical examinations.
+It primarily aids in diagnosing the instability of the scapholunate ligament (SL) within the wrist, between the scaphoid and lunate bones.
 This test owes its name to David Watson, who introduced it to the medical world in 1988.

 The Watson Test is a hands-on physical examination technique.
-It involves exerting pressure on the scaphoid bone.
-If the ligament is damaged or unstable, this pressure induces a 'shift' or movement, indicating potential pathology.
+It involves exerting pressure on the scaphoid bone from a specific wrist position.
+If the ligament is damaged or unstable, this pressure induces a 'shift' or movement, indicating potential SL ligament injury.

 How does it work?